 I can also tell you from personal experience, since my husband is a medic, that people FORGET their prescription medications while at Disney.
 PLEASE don’t do that, and if you do, call your doctor right away so you can figure out what your plan is.

-Medications (there IS an onsite pharmacy if you need them)
+Medications (there is a local pharmacy delivery service if you need it)

 Shoes and socks